 Toxicity & Cautions

-The gel inside Aloe is generally considered safe to consume, however the plant must be thoroughly washed and carefully prepared.
-To prepare Aloe you must by removing the serrated edges and toxic latex layer surrounding the gel.
+The gel inside Aloe is generally considered safe to consume, however, the plant must be thoroughly washed and carefully prepared.
+To prepare Aloe you must remove the serrated edges and toxic latex layer surrounding the gel.

 Other prominent uses include dietary supplements, drinks and ointments for promoting general health and well-being.
-Many alternative health companies claim that Aloe can help to reduce inflammation, improve immune system health and reduce acne, among many other benefits.
+Many alternative health companies claim that Aloe can help to reduce inflammation, improve immune system health and reduce acne.
 Although many scientists note there is not yet enough evidence to support these claims.

-One interesting and recent discovery by scientists is that Aloe gel may prove useful in the preservation of certain types of food, which highlight its potential anti-microbial effect.
+One interesting and recent discovery by scientists is that Aloe gel may prove useful in the preservation of certain types of food.
+This highlights its potential anti-microbial effect.

 Did you know…

-Not only is the plant an unusual and beautiful structure to behold, Aloe vera is appreciated worldwide for its soothing and medicinal value.
+Aloe is appreciated worldwide for its soothing, medicinal value.
 Although more research must be conducted for us to unlock the full potential it may hold, it is still a very promising future.
 It highlights how we must care for and protect the floral and fauna of our world.